lodist/Shimmer-Transaction-Python/README.md

 # Shimmer-Transaction-Python

 This repository contains an example script demonstrating how to execute a native token transaction on the Shimmer network using the IOTA SDK.
-The script is written in Python and includes detailed comments to guide users through each step of the process
+The script is written in Python and includes detailed comments to guide users through each step of the process.

-This repository contains a Python script that demonstrates how to execute a native token transaction on the Shimmer network using the IOTA SDK.
-The script includes detailed comments and logging to help users understand each step of the process.

 ## Prerequisites